Joseph Margulies

 This philosophy links me, at a level of shared humanity, to people who have caused unimaginable pain, but also to those who have endured it.
 It links me to people whose beliefs and behavior I admire a great deal, but also to those whose values I abhor.
 In every way that matters, I know that I am no different from them and they are no different from me.
 If history and science teach us anything, it is that any of us can do monstrous things, and if all of us can be monstrous, then none of us are monsters, which is why I do not believe in the Other, that mythical creature we are so quick to find and eager to cast out.

-In my work—on the page, in the courtroom and in the classroom—I try to bring this philosophy to life.
-I have written a slew of articles and three books: Thanks for Everything, Now Get Out: Can We Restore Neighborhoods Without Destroying Them?
+My other books are: Thanks for Everything, Now Get Out: Can We Restore Neighborhoods Without Destroying Them?
 (Yale 2021); What Changed When Everything Changed: 9/11 and the Making of National Identity (Yale 2013); and Guantanamo and the Abuse of Presidential Power (Simon & Schuster 2006).
-Guantánamo won a bunch of awards, which was very nice.
-I am finishing a book on our determination to cast people out, which asks who and what is forgiven in American life.
+Guantanamo won a bunch of awards, which was very nice.

 As a civil rights lawyer, I was Counsel of Record in Rasul v.
 Bush (2004), which gave Guantánamo detainees the right to challenge their detention in federal court, and in Munaf v.
-Geren 2008), which gave American citizens the right to challenge their detention by the U.S. government, regardless of where they are held in the world.
+Geren (2008), which gave American citizens the right to challenge their detention by the U.S. government, regardless of where they are held in the world.

 You can read some of my short essays on these and related topics here.